uTensor/utensor-helloworld/docs/getting-started.md

 Trainable params: 4,874
 Non-trainable params: 0
 ```
 The total number of parameters is around 4,874.
-Because model parameters are typically constants for inferencing's consideration, they are stored in the ROM of your device.
+Because model parameters are typically constants during inferencing they are stored in the ROM of your device.

-Activations, on the other hand, may change through every inference cycle; thus, they are placed in RAM.
+Activations on the other hand may change every inference cycle thus they are placed in RAM.
 For sequential model, a simple metric to estimate the RAM usage is by looking the combined size of the input and output of a layer at a given time.

 ## Conclusion
-Congratulation on completing this example.
+Congratulations on completing this example.
 This tutorial covers quite a bit of information and is quite advanced.
 Stay tuned for more writings on TinyML to come.
 We will be bringing you content on not only the deployment of embedded ML models but also how to extend uTensor to do exactly what you want, such as node-fusion, adding operators, custom memory plans, data collection, etc.

 Also, there are many ways you can help the project, for example:
 #### Star the Projects